 The number of licensed pharmacies in New York alone tripled during Prohibition as Pharmacies were legally able to dispense whisky as a remedy for certain ailments!

-Do you have any interesting, strange or fun facts about prohibition that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about prohibition?
+Share them in the comments below!